facile-it/facile-it.github.io/content/blog/eng/common-problems-faced-by-php-developers-in-consuming-an-ampq-message.md

 Another common problem with PHP consumers is when we need to update the codebase: if we deploy something that changes the code and some service used by the consumer, we can easily break the integrity of the entire long running process execution.

-We have to close all the consumers and sometimes we must force kill processes: they could hang due to memory corruption, so we have to start them again with a script (obviously) that will trigger automatically during the deploy or within the pipeline.
+We have to shutdown all consumers and sometimes we must force kill processes: they could hang due to memory corruption, so we have to start them again with a script (obviously) that will trigger automatically during the deploy or within the pipeline.

 ## The network problem

 When we work with a network based service, we have to expect failures and we must have some reconnection policies.
 A common problem when we have a long running PHP process is a broken pipe (in a very popular bundle this is still an issue due to PHP nature, [see here](https://github.com/php-amqplib/RabbitMqBundle/issues/301)) because we can't use a feature that is exactly made for this sort of issues resolution, the Heartbeat.
-In a consumer connection, normally we have to implement a sort "ping" mechanism, this is a mention of the [official RabbitMQ documentation](https://www.rabbitmq.com/heartbeats.html):
+In a AMPQ server connection, normally we have to implement a sort "ping" mechanism, this is a mention of the [official RabbitMQ documentation](https://www.rabbitmq.com/heartbeats.html):

 > Network can fail in many ways, sometimes pretty subtle (e.g. high ratio packet loss).
 Disrupted TCP connections take a moderately long time (about 11 minutes with default configuration on Linux, for example) to be detected by the operating system.
 AMQP 0-9-1 offers a heartbeat feature to ensure that the application layer promptly finds out about disrupted connections (and also completely unresponsive peers).
 Heartbeats also defend against certain network equipment which may terminate "idle" TCP connections.